 Tragedies such as the recent Pennsylvania bus accident often cause people to wonder about the safety of this mode of transportation.
-Therefore, we at Rourke & Blumenthal LLC thought we’d provide some information and data on the subject.
+Therefore, we at Rourke & Blumenthal thought we’d provide some information and data on the subject.

 What Is Considered a Bus?

 According to the Federal Motor Carrier Safety Administration (FMCSA), the term “bus” is used to describe a motor vehicle that carries 9 or more people, including the driver.

 The definition of a bus is broad, and may include any of the following:

 - Airport shuttles

 - Tour buses

 Despite the number of buses on the road, bus accidents are fairly uncommon.
 In fact, 99.9% of passengers arrive safely at their destinations.
 The statistics may come as a surprise because buses are not equipped with seatbelts, but the high seating position and seat compartmentalization have proven an effective means for providing passenger safety.
 However, when injuries do occur on buses, they can be uniquely catastrophic.